fabric/fabric/docs/tutorial.rst

 `local`
 -------

-While the rest of the Fabric API deals with remote servers, we've included a convenient wrapper around the Python stdlib's ``subprocess`` library called `local`. `local` does not make network connections, but is otherwise similar to `run` and `sudo` in that it takes a command string, invokes it in a shell, and
+While much of the Fabric API deals with remote servers, we've included a convenient wrapper around the Python stdlib's ``subprocess`` library called `local`. `local` does not make network connections, but is otherwise similar to `run` and `sudo` in that it takes a command string, invokes it in a shell, and